0xjet/ccc/README.md

 * some bits of history,
 * opponents and the current cyberthreat landscape,
 * the underground economy of cybercrime,
+* vulnerabilities, exploits and their markets,
 * surveillance, including commercial surveillance, and
 * the security of industrial control systems and IoT devices.

 The main goal of the course is to provide students who approach cybersecurity with little-to-none previous backgound with a socio-techno-economic perspective of current security and privacy phenomena in the Internet, how we got here, and what might be done about it.
-The treatment of some topis might be too superficial for some audiences or might miss some key topics.
+The treatment of some topis might be too superficial for some audiences and a few key topics are certainly missing, but this is a short (6 weeks) course and there is no room for more.
 The material can be extended with some extra effort to make up for these limitations.

----
-**jet: revise this**

-For each topic, this repository contains:
+For each topic, this repository contains a contents file providing:
-* A **contents file** providing a description of the contents covered in the topic and links to supplemental material
+* a description of the contents covered in the topic,
-* A **problem set** to reinforce knowledge and skills
-* A **slide deck** used for presentations during lectures and labs

-There is also a set of [labs](https://github.com/0xjet/sec101/tree/main/labs) that are used as part of the assessment (see details below).
+* a set of slides used in class during the lectures,
----

-**[jet] ADAPT EVERYTHING BELOW*
+* a list of core readings,
+* a list of questions, problems, and learning activities, and
+* a list of supplementary readings for those who want to go a bit deeper into the subject.

 ## Syllabus

 * Module 1.
-Introduction to Cybersecurity
-    * What is cybersecurity?
-    * The CIA Triad
-    * Vulnerabilities, Threats, Risks, and Controls
+Hostilities in Cyberspace
+    * A Brief History of the Internet
-    * Adversaries
+    * Threats
-    * Design Principles
+    * Opponents
-    * Research Areas in Cybersecurity
+    * Why Security is Hard

 * Module 2.
-User Authentication
-    * Authentication Factors
+Cybercrime and its Underground Economy
-    * Passwords
+    * TBD
-    * Password Managers
+    * TBD
-    * Federated Identity
+    * TBD

 * Module 3.
-Access Control
+Vulnerabilities, Exploits, and their Market
+    * TBD
-    * The Protection Problem
+    * TBD
-    * Access Control Models
+    * TBD
-    * Access Control in Linux (I): Credentials and the Permission System:
-    * Access Control in Linux (II): POSIX ACLs and Capabilities

 * Module 4.
-Network Security
+Privacy and Surveillance
-    * Communication Security
+    * TBD
-    * TCP/IP Security
+    * TBD
-    * Network Discovery and Scanning
-    * Web Security
+    * TBD

 * Module 5.
-Security Protocols: TLS
-    * History and Design Goals
-    * Cryptographic Background
+Cyberoperations
+    * Operations in Cyberspace
-    * The Handshake Protocol
+    * The ATT&CK Framework
-    * The Record Protocol
+    * APTs
-    * Interception and Certificate Pining

 * Module 6.
-Vulnerabilities
-    * Vulnerability Types and Lifecycle
-    * Vulnerability Numbering (CVE, CPE, CWE)
-    * Vulnerability Scoring (CVSS)

-* Module 7.
-Malware
-    * Malicious Code
-    * Malware Types
-    * Malware Analysis Techniques
+Cyberwarfare
-    * Case Studies
+    * TBD

-* Module 8.
-Cybersecurity Regulation
-    * Computer Crime and the Law
-    * The Cybersecurity Act
+    * TBD
-    * The NIS 2 Directive
-    * The GDPR
+    * TBD

 ## Schedule